imtoori/CountryCodePicker/README.md

       ));

  ```

-## Known issues

-- On iOS the icons are not showed

 ## Contributions
 Contributions of any kind are more than welcome!
 Feel free to fork and improve country_code_picker in any way you want, make a pull request, or open an issue.